 Before you hire a web designer, developer or WordPress consultant for a fixed fee, you may want to ask them how many of the things on this list are included.
 Many authors think they’ve found a great deal, but are shocked to find all their contract doesn’t include.

 - Choosing a reliable web host.
-Here are the web hosts I recommend, in a guest post I wrote for Learn HTML with Song.
+Here are the web hosts I recommend.

 - Choosing and buying a domain name.
 (This is the best time to do your SEO research!)

 - Installing WordPress, setting up the Apache database and name server

 - Creating the menus/navigation for your site (not deciding what those menus should be—that’s web design!
 This is just setting them up.)

 - Choosing a stylish, reliable WordPress theme that:

 - is responsive, and built for mobile devices

 - is smartly-coded to best be discovered by search engines SEO (see below)